gevuong/eventlistenr_cookbooks/README.md

 ## Intro to DevOps

 ### Week 2 Day 1, Monday, April 9th, 2018

 #### What is Chef?
-- A scalable automation platform that configures and manages infrastructure, like hardware.
+- An automation platform that configures and manages infrastructure, like hardware.
 - Turns infrastructure into code.
 Well, what does that mean?

 #### How does Chef work?